 - Prep time is 25 minutes or less for most meals

 - Appropriate for special diets and dietary restrictions

 - More expensive than purchasing your own groceries to assemble meals

 - Recipes can seem repetitive or be too simple for some people

-If you’re looking for healthy meals that you can prepare quickly, Hungryroot is worth trying.
+If you’re looking for healthy meal prep delivery that offers convenience, Hungryroot is worth trying.